Fabric Blog, Tartan Fabric

 What is Tartan Fabric ?

 Tartan fabric is a distinctive pattern with multiple colors, rich cultural significance, and historical resonance.
 It crossed horizontal and vertical bands of pattern in multiple colors.
-For centuries, it has been a symbol of heritage, identity, and style.
+It has been a symbol of heritage, identity, and style for centuries.

-Each fabric has a history, an origin, precise characteristics, and different ways of being used.
-Today guides us to discover one of the most famous fabrics, tartan, a fabric that never goes out of fashion, capable of being renewed every new season!
+Each fabric has a history, an origin, precise characteristics, and different ways of use.
+Today guides us to discover one of the most famous fabrics—tartan, a fabric that never goes out of fashion and renews itself every season!

 Scottish tartan was originally associated with the Highlands.
 Early tartans were only particular to locales, rather than any specific Scottish clan; although, because clans lived in and controlled particular districts and regions, then informally, people could roughly identify certain clans and families through the patterns associated with their locality.